One common issue to deal with is a broken garage door spring. But diagnosing the problem can be difficult if you’re not versed in garage door repair.

 Once you’ve noticed that your garage door isn’t functioning, it’s time to inspect its parts.
 A closer look might reveal a broken spring is to blame.

 You won’t just inspect the springs, of course.
 Your garage is made up of a series of springs, rollers, cables and more.
-And damage to one of these areas can put a strain on your springs.
+And damage to one of these areas can put a strain on your springs and require garage door spring installation.

 On that note, it’s important to remember that springs might not look damaged.
 However, if you see that other parts around them have failed to function, then your springs might be faulty, too.
 They may have been forced to work overtime when another piece malfunctioned.